aizuddin85/openshift4/serving-cert-approver-workaround/README.md

 # OCP 4 UPI Baremetal
 ## Node Serving Certificate CSR Approver CronJob

-# WARNING: THIS REPO IS NO LONGER MAINTAINED IN FAVOR OF CLUSTER-MACHINE-APPROVER ALREADY GA AND TAKE OVER SERVING CSR CHECK AND APPROVAL!
+# WARNING: THIS REPO IS NO LONGER MAINTAINED IN FAVOR OF AUTOMATIC CERT APPROVER ALREADY GA AND TAKE OVER SERVING CSR CHECK AND APPROVAL!

 **THIS CRON SCRIPT WILL SKIP "NODE-BOOTSTRAPPER" CSR APPROVAL REQUEST**